wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 })
 ```

-After Bootstrap, here is the final CSS (went from 243 lines down to 99 lines):
+After Bootstrap, here is the finished `website.css` file (went from 243 lines down to 99 lines):

 ```css
 body